INSPIRED BY AN EXCEPTIONAL FACULTY

 Music Together® Family Music Classes

 Jenny Damman holds a BA in music from Duke University in North Carolina, an MA in Teaching ESL from Columbia University’s Teacher’s College in NYC, and a certificate in musical theatre from the American Musical and Dramatic Academy in NYC.
 She has also completed the MTLLC Complete Teacher Training in early childhood music and movement.
 She is currently the Youth and Junior Choir Director at St. Thomas Episcopal Church in Birmingham and has been a church choir member herself since the age of 6.
 As a student, she also studied and performed as an instrumentalist on both piano and clarinet.
 Additionally she has studied dance and formerly taught Zumba dance fitness classes.
-Jenny lives in Birmingham with husband Tom and is the proud parent of Alex, currently a college musical theater major.
+Jenny lives in Birmingham with husband Tom and is the proud parent of Alex, currently an undergraduate theater major.
+She also has three wonderful step-children who have blessed her with seven wonderful grandchildren!

 Private instruction in other instruments is available upon request.